 Children's stories can be a great place to start trying to read in Spanish.
 Stories designed for children and young adults are likely to use simpler language and more straightforward ideas than texts designed for adults.

-You could start with our fairy tales in Spanish.
+You could start with our fairy tales in Spanish, or the stories on our sister site, The Fable Cottage.
 They come with slow audio so you can listen as you read.
+Try to find stories where you can generally understand what's happening, even if you don't understand every single word or phrase.

 If you go looking for more stories, just be aware that fairy tales and folk tales often use somewhat old-fashioned language — which might be confusing.
-Our stories use everyday Spanish wherever possible.
-(We do usually start them with "once upon a time" though!)
+The stories on this site and The Fable Cottage all use everyday Spanish as much as possible.

 Listening to real-world audio in Spanish serves two purposes: